 Magnitude of Effect: The estimated average excess risk of upper gastrointestinal complications is 10 to 30 per 1,000 people for a period of 10 years, on the higher end for men and on the lower end for women.
 Risk increases with age.

-Based on solid evidence, postmenopausal estrogen plus progesterone hormone use, but not estrogen alone, decreases the incidence of CRC.
+Based on solid evidence, combined hormone therapy (conjugated equine estrogen and progestin) decreases the incidence of invasive CRC.

 Based on solid evidence, harms of postmenopausal combined estrogen plus progestin hormone use include increased risk of breast cancer, coronary heart disease, and thromboembolic events.

 Magnitude of Effect: The WHI showed a 26% increase in invasive breast cancer in the combined hormone group, a 29% increase in coronary heart disease events, a 41% increase in stroke rates, and a twofold higher rate of thromboembolic events.

 Based on fair evidence, removal of adenomatous polyps reduces the risk of CRC.
 Much of this reduction likely comes from removal of large (i.e., >1.0 cm) polyps, while the benefit of removing smaller polyps—which are much more common—is unknown.
 Some but not all observational evidence indicates that this reduction may be greater for left-sided CRC than for right-sided CRC.[27,28,29]

 Magnitude of Effect: Unknown, probably greater for larger polyps (i.e., >1.0 cm) than smaller ones.